Living in Dubai, UAE: An Expat Guide

 The Best Neighborhoods in Dubai

 The Marina is another popular neighborhood, not to just moor your yacht but also to live.
-Go people-watching at the water’s edge and enjoy the numerous cafes and the beach that’s within easy reach.
+Go people-watching at the water’s edge and enjoy the numerous cafes and the perfect private beach club that’s within easy reach.

-It’s one of the few areas where foreigners and expats mix with local Emiratis and Gulf nationals, so if you’re after that, you should live at the Marina.
+It’s one of the few areas where foreigners and expats join local Emiratis and Gulf nationals, so if you’re after that, you should live at the Marina.

 The man-made Palm Jumeirah is probably the most luxurious and expensive area of them all.
 You have likely seen the palm leaf-shaped islands that make up The Palm Jumeirah and there are plenty of real estate options there.